vinodshelke82/carbonized/README.md

 ### step 2: activate the colour scheme

-To activate the carbonized theme, add one of the following lines to `.vimrc`:
+To activate the carbonized theme, add one of the following lines to your `vimrc`:
 - `colorscheme carbonized-light`
 - `colorscheme carbonized-dark`